 - thrust force forwards = opposing force of drag (so the plane/bird stays at a constant speed).

 If the forces are not equal or balanced, the object will speed up, slow down or change direction towards the greatest force.

 For example, if a plane’s engine produces more thrust, it will accelerate.
 The acceleration increases air speed past the wing, which increases lift so the plane gains altitude.
 Then, because the plane is moving faster, drag (air resistance) is increased, which slows the plane from speeding up as quickly until thrust and drag are equal again.
 The plane can now remain at a constant but greater height.

 A plane can lose altitude by reducing thrust.
 Drag becomes greater than thrust and the plane slows down.
 This reduces lift and the plane descends.

-The principles of flight are based on Newton’s laws of physics.
+The principles of flight are based on Newton’s laws of physics, find out more here.